shohysie/Weapon_Style_Rebalance/README.md

 Rebalance for Two-Handed Weapon Style, Sword and Shield Style, Single-Weapon Style and Two-Weapon Style, in order that all Weapon Styles are useful.
 All ajustments take effect only in combat, not in peacetime.
+One glitch: After a battle, the time to save the game may be delayed for a few seconds.

 ///////////Compatibility////////////